codefellows/seattle-java-401d1/class-33-firebase-realtime-database/LAB-chat-room-away-status.md

   their status text.
 No status text is displayed if the users doesn't have status text set.

-Use Android `SharedPreferences` to store the user's username between the `LoginActivity` and the `UserList` activity.

 The `UserList` activity should show a list of all users, their status and their status text.
 Include a way for users to set their own status and enter status